supremescotty/CovidResearch/README.md

 # CovidResearch
-For Math 597 Masters Project
+For CS 597 Masters Project